Home » Diamonds » Colorless vs Near Colorless Diamonds: How are They Different?

 But the increase in price is offset by a lower cost-per-carat for these cuts compared to round diamonds.

-In learning the differences between colorless versus near colorless diamonds, it’s important to grasp how these categories affect their appearance and performance.
+In learning the differences between colorless versus near colorless diamonds, it’s important to grasp how these categories affect their appearance, cost, and performance.

-Here are some tips to help you know which is right for you.
+Here are some tips to help you know decide.

 Explore colorless and near colorless diamonds in person and at online jewelry retailers.